Education (EDU)

 Restrictions: Enrollment is limited to Graduate level students.

-This course is designed to enable students to read and react critically to current research in the field of literacy.
+Students will critically read and interpret current research across a range topics, including orthographic and phonological development, phonics, fluency, vocabulary, and comprehension.
+Students will be asked to evaluate research representing a range of methodological approaches to these topics, including empirical, mixed-method, ethnographic, and case study designs.
 Emphasis will include an examination of the nature of educational research and the use and misuse of statistical analyses and interpretations of data.
-Students will complete a modified literature review of a specific topic to inform their own research agenda.
+Students will complete a modified literature review of a specific topic to inform classroom practice and teacher research.

 Prerequisites: EDU 701